Bogdanp/dramatiq/docs/source/troubleshooting.rst

 To work around this problem in uwsgi_, you have to turn on `lazy apps mode`_.
 This will ensure that all your app code is loaded after each worker process is forked.
-The tradeoff you make by turning on this option is your application will use slighly more memory.
+The tradeoff you make by turning on this option is your application will use slightly more memory.

 .. _uwsgi: https://uwsgi-docs.readthedocs.io/en/latest
 .. _lazy apps mode: https://uwsgi-docs.readthedocs.io/en/latest/Options.html#lazy-apps